-- Commit to maintaining and enhancing the reputation and standing of the physiotherapy profession, and to inspiring public trust and confidence by treating everyone with dignity and respect in all interactions. - 2.
-Commit to lifelong learning and excellence in practice. - 3.
-Act honestly, transparently and with integrity in all professional and business practices to uphold the reputation of the profession. - 4.
-Recognize the responsibility to share evidence-informed and clinical best practices in physiotherapy with each other and other health care professionals. - 5.
-Contribute to the development of the profession through support of research, mentoring, and student supervision. - Refrain from harassment, abuse or discrimination of colleagues, employees, or students. - 7.
+- 1. Commit to maintaining and enhancing the reputation and standing of the physiotherapy profession, and to inspiring public trust and confidence by treating everyone with dignity and respect in all interactions.
+(Excellence, Social Responsibility) - 2.
+Commit to lifelong learning and excellence in practice.
+(Accountability, Excellence) - 3.
+Act honestly, transparently, and with integrity in all professional and business practices to uphold the reputation of the profession.
+(Accountability, Integrity) - 4.
+Recognize the responsibility to share evidence-informed and clinical best practices in physiotherapy with one another and other health-care professionals.
+(Excellence) - 5.
+Contribute to the development of the profession through the support of research, mentoring, and student supervision.
+(Excellence) - 6.
+Refrain from harassment, abuse, or discrimination of colleagues, employees, or students.
+(Integrity, Respect) - 7.
 Attend to their own health and well-being.
+(Accountability)